At first glance, Angelo Ioffreda and Boram “Bobo” Kim don’t seem to have a lot in common, and, as far as they know, their paths have never crossed.

 Like most everyone, Ioffreda was hearing the news this spring about workers laboring for long hours under dangerous and stressful conditions.
 Seeking a way to help, he talked to Lynn Screen, Managing Director of Georgetown’s Institute for Transformational Leadership and put out the offer of free leadership coaching to supervisors and others who were affected.

-“Initially, the concept was to reach out to healthcare workers—doctors, nurses, EMTs, people who were on the frontlines of the pandemic,” said Ioffreda, a graduate of the Institute’s Leadership Coaching and Organizational Consulting & Change Leadership certificate programs.
+“Initially, the concept was to reach out to healthcare workers—doctors, nurses, EMTs, people who were on the frontlines of the pandemic,” said Ioffreda, a graduate of the Institute’s Certificate in Leadership Coaching and Organizational Consulting & Change Leadership certificate programs.
 “As we talked about it, it took a broader shape, and we realized that this is not a ‘one-hit’ crisis, but this is going to be with us for a period of time.”

 Meanwhile, Kim was home with her roommates in Falls Church, having just completed her studies at Georgetown’s English Language Center.
 During her three years in the Washington, D.C., area, she had made sandwiches for homeless people and led a support group for adults with disabilities.
 Now she was thinking about how she might contribute too.